Blog

 • Constantly plays with a classroom item or “fidget” toy.

-Modern technology and education tools help kinesthetic learners
+Modern technology and education tools that help kinesthetic learners thrive

 Advancements in educational technology have opened up a variety of new avenues for educators.
 These tools can be used to create a variety of targeted and multi-sensory learning experiences.